kamialie/education/git/README.md

 ## Basic branching and merging

+The below examples contain following setup: one branch checkout out from master to do additional work.
+Some work was committed to this additional branch and now source branch is what you want to merge(additional branch) and target branch (master) is where you want to merge it

+Performing merge can lead to 2 cases :

++ source branch can be reach by following target branch's commit history, that is source branch was directly ahead of target branch - this case lead to fast-forward "merge", git just moves the pointer ahead
++ source branch have diverged from target branch and there are no conflicts, so git creates new snapshot (merge commit), which results from two tips of branches and their common ancestor
++ source branch have diverged from target branch and there are some conflits, so git pauses and until you resolve conflicts (then you can add-commit the work); list unmerged files by running `git status`

+**git mergetool** - open graphical tool to resolve conflicts, append tool name to use other than default **git mergetool --tool-help** - get help (for example tool is not configured)

+**git branch -d <name>** - delete branch

 # Stuff to check out
 - **bisect** command which is used to find where "the feature" was broken fisrt - can pass the script to check it
 - **git stash push path/to/file** - stash individual file